 AH: Well, generally speaking, we are growing exponentially in the APAC region and every country has different growing rates and learning curves, so some countries have only had line arrays for three or four years.
 Just to fly in and do a training is a really big challenge for me because I could have some well-respected engineer in his 50s or 60s come up to me and say that they want to tune the boxes individually, which is not how we think, in regard to the line array theory.
 So it’s all to do with not taking for granted what they know prior to them coming into our training.
 It’s adjusting to what they need to know and finding out any incorrect or outdated concepts, or at least concepts that do not necessarily work with our systems, through interacting with them, so I can bring their attention to how we work with ours.

-NG: Do you find that delivering kind of education is any more of a challenge because you’re a woman?
+NG: Do you find delivering this kind of education a challenge in such a male-dominated field?

 AH: Yes, but only partly.
 What makes me more cautious is that I am also teaching senior engineers who would have more experience in the field than I do.
 To be honest, when I’m doing show support or I’m conducting training, I don’t really think about gender because I’m too involved in the technical part of the discussion.
 Having said that, I always keep in mind to show respect for seniority.
 And yeah, I think that’s how I get my message across to them.
 Even though I don’t work for a production company anymore, I still rush to help when some rain hits the venue, and we do the work together and somehow we bond even without thinking.
 As a whole, everyone I’ve met so far has been very open and supportive and would listen to me.
 Doing a gig in Vietnam as freelancer and a woman was way harder in comparison.
 I’m not sure if I could do that anymore [laughs].
 Things can be difficult, but I try to build trust by being respectful of everyone.